verityj/verityj.github.io/_posts/2023-06-07-eject-button.md

 title: The useful Mac keyboard eject button
 ---

 Apple stopped releasing keyboards with the eject button years back.
 But those keyboards are still perfectly useful and, in my opinion, one of the best slim profile keyboards.
+There are options to change this button to perform other actions, with a straightforward example below.

 (I have no idea why keyboard manufacturers think we need high elevated keyboards for ergonomics.
 Do a test: lay your hand on a table.
 Is it easier to rest the fingers on the horizontal surface at the same height as the wrist, or do the fingers want to raise up into space?
 Where a typical keyboard would be.
 But I digress.)

 What Mac keyboards do lack is a forward delete button.
 The eject could serve that purpose beautifully.